An Unforgettable Ford’s Theatre Experience: A Practical Guide

 What topics does the Ford’s Theatre cover?

-The site of the April 14, 1865, assassination of President Abraham Lincoln, Ford’s Theatre is a working theatre, historical monument, world-class museum and learning center.
-Through its moving and dynamic theatrical productions, live historic interpretation and engaging educational programs, Ford’s Theatre is the premier destination in the nation’s capital for all audiences to explore and celebrate Abraham Lincoln’s ideals and leadership principles.
+The site of President Abraham Lincoln’s assassination by John Wilkes Booth on April 14, 1865, Ford’s Theatre is a working theatre, historical monument, world-class museum, and learning center.
+The theatre is the premier destination in the nation’s capital for all audiences to explore and celebrate Abraham Lincoln’s ideals and leadership principles through its moving and dynamic theatrical productions, live historical interpretation, and engaging educational programs.

-Since reopening to the public in 1968, Ford’s Theatre has operated through a public-private partnership between the not-for-profit Ford’s Theatre Society and the National Park Service.
+Since reopening to the public in 1968, Ford’s Theatre has operated through a public-private partnership between the not-for-profit Ford Theatre Society and the National Park Service.

 • Two floors of permanent exhibits